 Collect for Stripe is an app that allows you to accept credit cards in person using your smartphone or tablet and a Stripe merchant account.
 You can use compatible card readers to accept magstripe or EMV chip cards, or manually enter the card information without using a reader.

-As an officially endorsed app, Collect for Stripe works seamlessly to allow you to accept payments in person using your Stripe account.
+As an endorsed app, Collect for Stripe works seamlessly to allow you to accept payments in person using your Stripe account.
 Your processed in-person payments will show up in your Stripe dashboard, and you’ll continue to work with Stripe if you have account questions or need assistance with your credit card processing.

 Collect is available for both Android and Apple devices.